manuelmarcano22/muselabbook16/_posts/2016-04-27-modifytoc.md

             - CPL
             - EsoRex
             - MUSE "dynamical libraries" or recipes
-        - Public GitHub Repo with all code:
+        - Public GitHub Repo with all code to reduce the data:
                - Include README ? and wiki if I ever finish it
     - Spectra Extraction and analysis ?
         - QFitsView (extraction, sum 5 pixel area)